nathandaven/bynathandaven/_CONTENT_/video/passenger-rail-atlanta.md

 #### Amtrak ConnectsUS Program and Corridor ID

-As a result of the Biden Administration’s Bipartisan Infrastructure Law passed in 2021, five-year funding for transit expansion went up to $39 billion,[6](https://nathandaven.substack.com/p/is-it-time-to-bring-passenger-rail#footnote-6-139625986) while funding for passenger and freight rail went up to $66 billion over the next five years.[7](https://nathandaven.substack.com/p/is-it-time-to-bring-passenger-rail#footnote-7-139625986)
+As a result of the Biden Administration’s Bipartisan Infrastructure Law passed in 2021, five-year funding for transit expansion went up to $39 billion, while funding for passenger and freight rail went up to $66 billion over the next five years.

 ![](/assets/video/passenger-rail-atlanta/2F635fceb2-15a7-49ae-a58f-c170578e90ec_3840x2160.png)